TM312/superpowers/README.md

 ## About

-PoC for running a composable API with all the processing being done via combining serverless functions.
+A Proof-of-concept for a composable API that is built as modular set of serverless functions.

 This is the main repo for **Superpowers**.

 ## Architecture

-The project has three distinct components:
+The project has three components:
 1. **Lambda functions**

     The foundation of **Superpowers** is a set of *Lambda functions*.